 By David Shereda, Director, Tri-Merit

-Since 2006, U.S. tax code allows contractors building energy efficient residences to claim the 45L tax credit.
+Since 2006, the U.S. tax code has allowed contractors building energy-efficient residences to claim the 45L tax credit.
 The process is a bit time-consuming for accountants and CPAs, and there are multiple steps to claim the $2,000 per home or “dwelling unit.”
 A dwelling unit is considered a single unit that provides living facilities for one or more persons.
-Dwelling units include permanent provisions for living, sleeping, eating, cooking and sanitation, thus providing a complete independent living arrangement.
+Dwelling units include permanent provisions for living, sleeping, eating, cooking,, and sanitation, thus providing a completely independent living arrangement.

-Contractors and developers who build energy efficient homes or dwellings deserve to see if they qualify for the credit.
-And accounting firms who assist eligible contractors to qualify and claim the 45L credit open up the opportunity to attract more clients and reduce their tax burden.
+Contractors and developers who build energy-efficient homes or dwellings deserve to see if they qualify for the credit.
+And accounting firms who assist eligible contractors in qualifying and claiming the 45L credit open up the opportunity to attract more clients and reduce their tax burden.

-Tri-Merit has put together this resource to explain this credit as well as how contractors and accountants claim it.
+Tri-Merit has put together this resource to explain this credit and how contractors and accountants claim it.

 The 45L Tax Credit